 Adams National Historical Park

-If you want to get the most bang for your buck when seeking out presidential homes to visit, the Adams National Historical Park delivers.
-It’s home to both the second and sixth presidents’ birthplaces, and is also considered the oldest presidential birthplace in the US.
+If you want to get the most bang for your buck when figuring out presidential homes to fly to on cheap domestic flights, the Adams National Historical Park delivers.
+It’s the birthplace of both the second and sixth presidents and is also considered the oldest presidential birthplace in the US.
 The first father and son presidents, John Adams and John Quincy Adams, both called the Adams National Historical Park home.
 At the site, comprised of a number of restored buildings, you can learn all about America’s real Adams family.
 In addition, you can peruse the 18th-century formal garden, covered in thousands of annuals and perennials.
 The Adams National Historical Park sits approximately 10 miles south of Boston in Quincy, Massachusetts.

 The Lincoln Home